dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 asking yourself what physics prevents it from happening.
 Thus, why can't we jump to the Moon?
 Because it demands a vast amount of energy, far beyond what our muscles can supply.
 The point to extract from this thought experiment is that jumping demands energy, which is supplied by muscles.

 The appearance of supply and demand suggests, as in the estimate of the number of taxis in Boston (Section 3.4.1), that we equate the demand to the supply.
-Then we estimate each piece separately—divide and conquer.
+Then we estimate each piece separately — divide and conquer.

 animal